 Hopefully, after reading our article, you now understand what UPCs are, how to use them, and whether you need to spend money for GS-1 personal manufacturer IDs or not.

-If you’re looking for powerful UPC scanners that also serve as fully functional mobile computers, you can check out Sonim RS60 and RS80 rugged mobile computers.
+If you’re looking for powerful UPC scanners that also serve as fully functional mobile computers, you can check out the Honeywell CT60 mobile computer, or the Getac T800 rugged tablet.
 For help with finding the right mobile scanner for your business reach out to an Energy Electronics sales rep for an expert recommendation and bulk quotes.